-C.5 SOUND SPEED CORRECTIONS
+C.4 SOUND SPEED CORRECTIONS

 Sea Bird Electronics SBE19 CTDs were used for speed of sound measurements.
 Casts were performed at least once daily and more often as needed.
 Each sound speed profile collected was reviewed for anomalies and extended by at least an additional 50 feet beyond the deepest reading of the CTD.
 The intent of the extended data is strictly to avoid error messages associated with bad multibeam pings that were deeper than the sound speed cast.
 Extending the profile was accomplished by averaging the last ten to twenty data points in the profile.
 The onboard processor of the cast determined how many points to average in order to create an extension that accurately reflected the downward trend of the data.
 Sound speed casts were always performed at the deeper end of the survey area.
 If water depths began to exceed the depth of the cast, another sound speed cast would be taken.
 The multibeam data was corrected for the water column sound speed in real-time and an Endeco YSI R600 sound speed profiler was used to determine sound speed at the transducer.
 The difference between the sound speed measured by the SBE19 CTD and the sound speed at the transducer was monitored in the SIS software.
 A difference of more than 2 m/s required a new cast be taken.
 The mean water column sound velocity was applied to the singlebeam echo sounder data.
-Weekly confidence checks were performed with a secondary SBE19 CTD unit.

-C.6 TIDE AND WATER LEVEL CORRECTIONS
+C.5 TIDE AND WATER LEVEL CORRECTIONS

 Tides were applied to all data in CARIS during post-processing using tidal data downloaded from the NOAA CO-OPS website, and corrected using a tidal zone definition file (.zdf) supplied by NOAA.
-This zone file, called K354KR2010CORP.zdf, uses station number 8762075 (Port Fourchon, LA) as the primary gauge.
-No secondary gauge was assigned for tidal zoning.
-Table No. 19 shows the tidal zone and correctors that were used.
+This zone file, called K354KR2011CORP.zdf, uses station number 8762075 (Port Fourchon, LA) as the primary gauge.
+Table No. 15 shows the tidal zone and correctors that were used.
 Tidal data were processed using the 1983-01 epoch.
 The tide (.tid) and zone definition (.zdf) files are included in the CARIS projects submitted in conjunction with this report.
+The subordinate gauge 8763535 (Texas Gas Platform) in Caillou Bay was maintained and operated by C&C Technologies for the duration of the survey (Table No. 16).
+However, this data was not used for final data processing; refer to specific Descriptive Reports for details.